Andrea6128/snake/README.md

 # snake
 - snake game made as an excercise for pyladies course
-- i was no cheating! :3
+- i was not cheating! :3

 # instructions
 - eat food